 - 18 April 2017: Theresa May announced a general election will take place on 8 June.

-- 29 March 2019: approximate date for the UK becoming independent from the EU.
+- 29 March 2019: The UK was due to become independent from the EU.
+An extension was granted.

 - 12 April 2019: A further extension was granted.

 - 24 May 2019: Teresa May announced she will step down as Prime Minister.